JimmieM/doro-fe/README.md

 Added some cool extra stuff in the front-end just because I got too excited about it.
 Like search and keep a viewing history to easy go back and read an item.
 Being able to locate a traffic item on the map by first finding in the list is pretty sweet too.

+No need to enter Tailwind-land again.

-#### Issues to be resolved/improved upon.
+#### Key issues to be resolved/improved upon.

 - If you have a recently viewed traffic item based in another location than your current.
 You won't be able to see it on the map, since we're only populating both map and list with current items based on position.
 Interest ways to solve this.
 - When selecting a new position with the map, sometimes the selected position marker won't show.
 I can't reproduce this, and it's super weird.
 Still have some research to do regarding the Maps package, since it's a relatively new one I haven't used before.
 - Modal widths could be improved.

-### Backend
+### BE

 I love architecture and seperation of concerns.
 Everything in-between.
 My head itches when I know I can make something even easier or better, clearer, whatever.

 I decided to follow a simple rule when desiging the backend.
-Don't make it complicated, but not too simple either.
-Fine line..
+Don't make it complicated.
+But not too coupled...
 Simply the Traffic Controller will ask the Traffic Service for messages for certain area.
 The Traffic Service will check with the Area Service to retreive correct area name for given position.
-The Area Service basically has an API to connect to SR. When XML is retreived, its being parsed by an "Traffic XML parser", which itself is just an extension of a XML parser (veeeeeery small class I wrote to encapsulate these things).
+The Area Service basically has an API to connect to SR. When XML is retreived, its being parsed by an "Traffic XML parser", which itself is just an extension of a XML parser (very small class I wrote to encapsulate these things).
 The Area Service also has it own model factory to convert XML/DTO from SR into usably Models for our applications.
 The Messages Service works in the same way.

 This gives the Traffic Service a parent-state.
 Maybe too much dependecies.
 But I feel it's okay for this.

 Area and messaging are two different concerns in SR's API.
 Given it should behave the same in ours.
-Not because we have too, but because it makes sense in our case.
+Not because we have too, but because it makes sense in our case as well.

 Note the Traffic Area Service and Traffic Message Service is indeed very small and maybe doesn't need to be encapuslated as yet.

-Wanted to build it in a way where the backend uses cron job to fetch SR api every x minutes.
-Save result in DB.
-Then based on position given by client, just get the saved data instead of spamming SR's API lol.
-It's super similar to my app, Cue, where I fetched data from the Police API, process it and by some cool code, find out exactly where the crime/info happened (they just set lat & lng to the same, no matter the crime..).
-That was the whole idea with Cue.

 #### Issues to be resolved/improved upon.

 - Weird XML parsing where wrapping element "Messages" of the messages response, being transformed into an Object of {Message: IMessage[]}.
 As mentioned, not too much focus on a perfect XML to JS/JSON parser..
   My reasoning it that SR's XML response looks the same with "SR" being the wrapper, then next element is "Areas" or "Messages".
 By having a XML parser, then configured for SR's response to account for their wrappers (to access the data we want).
 To extend the class, add a node selector parameter.
 Doing this..
 Feels okay.
 For this I think it's good enough.
   We've opened the possibility to get more data with XML easier.

-### Other stuff I can mention.

-- Unfortunately the Git commit history isn't as detailed as I'd like.
-Due to me being to eager coding.
--

 ### Note.
 Pls dont steal my Maps API key.
 Due to assessment of data and security, the .env files is commited.
 Bad practice generally IMO.